garrandall/popular-music-data/tracks/don-t-stop--til-you-get-enough-michael-jackson.md

 Heartbreak enemy despise
 Eternal (Oh eternal)
-Love shines in my eyes (Ooh)
+Love shines in my eyes (Oh)
 So let love take us through the hours (Oh, let love)
 I won't be complaining (No, no)
-Cause your love is alright, alright (Ooh)
+Cause your love is alright, alright (Oh)

 Keep on with the force don't stop